-There are three simple steps to obtain a medical card in PA.
+There are three simple steps to obtain a PA medical marijuana card.

 - Register: First, you’ll need to register for the medical marijuana program through the Medical Marijuana Registry.

-- Book a Consultation: Next, you’ll need to book a consultation with an approved physician who can certify that you have been diagnosed with a medical condition that qualifies you for medical cannabis treatment.
+- Book a Doctor Consultation: Next, you’ll need to book a consultation with an approved physician who can certify that you have been diagnosed with a medical condition that qualifies you for medical cannabis treatment.

-- Get Your ID Card: Once you’ve been approved, return to the Medical Marijuana Registry to complete your application and pay for your ID card.
+- How to Get Your Medical Card in PA: Once you’ve been approved, return to the Medical Marijuana Registry to complete your application and pay for your ID card.

 How to Get a Medical Card in PA

 1. Register through the Medical Marijuana Registry

 To begin the application process to get a PA medical marijuana card, you will first need to register to become a Pennsylvania medical marijuana program member through the Medical Marijuana Registry.

 To register, you must be a resident of Pennsylvania.
 You’ll need to show proof of residency, either with a state-issued ID with your current address or a valid Pennsylvania driver’s license, so make sure you have one of these forms of ID ready at the time of registration.